Alfresco/docs-alfresco/insight-engine/latest/config/sharding/create/index.md

         |**Target Index Server**|1|This specifies, out of all the solr nodes above, the number given to the target index server node for this new shard.|
         |**Shards**| |This specifies the specific shards to create, on the node given above.
 You can also specify a comma-separated list of shards.|

-        See [Installing and configuring Solr shards](install-solr-shards.md) to view examples of creating shards when calling the REST URLs directly.
+        See [Solr Sharding]({% link insight-engine/latest/config/sharding/index.md %}) to view examples of creating shards when calling the REST URLs directly.

         ![]({% link insight-engine/images/shard-instance.png %})